-Metric that provides an estimate of the number of unique values recorded.
+Metric providing an estimate of the number of unique values recorded.

-For example, use this to estimate the number of unique users who have authenticated, or unique client IP addresses.
+For example, this could be used to estimate the number of unique users who have authenticated, or unique client IP addresses.

-The DistinctCounter type is reported as a Gauge type.
-The DistinctCounter metric is calculated per instance of AM and can't be aggregated across multiple instances to get a site-wide view.
+The DistinctCounter metric is calculated per instance of AM, and cannot be aggregated across multiple instances to get a site-wide view.